 An abstract model is used here to study location-based services and their privacy characteristics.
 For simplicity, we model a geographic area as a 2-dimensional space and user's location as integer coordinates within this 2-dimensional space.
-There are four core elements in the delivery of a locationbased service: the user making a request, typically called the sender, the (wireless) Communication Service Provider, denoted as CSP, the Mobile Positioning Center operated by the CSP, denoted as MPC, and the Location Based Service (LBS) provider, denoted as LBS.
+There are four core elements in the delivery of a location-based service: the user making a request, typically called the sender, the (wireless) Communication Service Provider, denoted as CSP, the Mobile Positioning Center operated by the CSP, denoted as MPC, and the Location Based Service (LBS) provider, denoted as LBS.
 We view the CSP to be a trusted agent that operates the MPC.
-Although in practice the MPC provides the approximate location of each user's device, for simplicity we take the value produced by the MPC as the device's exact location.
+Although in practice the MPC provides the approximate location of each user's device, for simplicity we assume that the MPC produces device's exact location.
 A sender's request for a location-based service is processed by the CSP, which obtains the user's location from the MPC and forwards the request to the LBS.